critr/KebapiAspNet/README.md

 `https://localhost:5001/admin/dev/resettestdb`

-⚠️ WARNING!
+⚠️ CAUTION!
 All previous data will be blitzed every time you run that command!
 But it's perfect to use over and over for testing so long as your database doesn't contain data you care about, because it will be reset each time.

 In reponse to the reset request, you should get back a very plain `"Success"` message.
 This means your database has been created, is ready to go, *and* it contains sufficient test data for you to play around with all of the API's endpoints!
 Hurrah!